wolfworldwidedigital/mattermost/webapp/platform/eslint-plugin/README.md

 # @mattermost/eslint-plugin

-An ESLint plugin containing the configuration used by Mattermost as well as support for custom rules specific to the Mattermost code base.
+An ESLint plugin containing the configuration used by Cusmato as well as support for custom rules specific to the Cusmato code base.

 ## Custom Rules